joyharjanto/joyharjanto/README.md

 ### Hi there 👋

-✨ engineer & writer based in nyc
+✨ engineer, writer & vid creator based in nyc

-🌱 I write code in R, Python, and Javascript